Chlamydia

 Everyone can still access chlamydia testing, but access to online chlamydia postal testing kits via the NCSP is changing.

-If you live in Cambridgeshire, Peterborough and Suffolk
+If you live in Cambridgeshire and Peterborough

 All young people (aged 16 to 24) can order a free chlamydia postal testing kit from the Terrence Higgins Trust (NCSP) or collect a free chlamydia postal kit at a participating Pickup Point.